 Basis of Presentation.
 The unaudited consolidated financial statements of the Company (which include the accounts of its wholly-owned subsidiaries Gevo Development and Agri-Energy) have been prepared, without audit, pursuant to the rules and regulations of the Securities and Exchange Commission (the "SEC").
 Accordingly, they do not include all information and footnotes required by accounting principles generally accepted in the United States of America ("GAAP") for complete financial statements.
-These statements reflect all normal and recurring adjustments which, in the opinion of management, are necessary to present fairly the financial position, results of operations and cash flows of the Company at June 30, 2014 and for all periods presented.
-The consolidated statements of operations for the three and six months ended June 30, 2013 and consolidated statements of cash flows for the six months ended June 30, 2014 are not necessarily indicative of the results to be expected for the full year.
+These statements reflect all normal and recurring adjustments which, in the opinion of management, are necessary to present fairly the financial position, results of operations and cash flows of the Company at September 30, 2014 and for all periods presented.
+The consolidated statements of operations for the three and nine months ended September 30, 2014 and consolidated statements of cash flows for the nine months ended September 30, 2014 are not necessarily indicative of the results to be expected for the full year.
 These statements should be read in conjunction with the Company's consolidated financial statements and notes thereto included under the heading "Financial Statements and Supplementary Data" in Part II, Item 8 of the Company's Annual Report on Form 10-K for the year ended December 31, 2013 (the "Annual Report").

 Significant accounting policies.
 The Company has elected the fair value option for certain long-term debt instruments that qualify for such treatment.
-See note 7 for a detailed description of the accounting the 2017 convertible notes entered that are accounted for in this manner.
+See Note 7 for a detailed description of the accounting for the 2017 convertible notes that are accounted for in this manner.
+The Company also placed into service the Retrofit asset (as defined below) in July of 2014 and began depreciating the asset over a 20 year useful life.

 Recent Accounting Pronouncements.
 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update No. 2014-09, Revenue from Contracts with Customers ("ASU 2014-09").
 The objective of ASU 2014-09 is to clarify the principles for recognizing revenue and to develop a common revenue standard for GAAP and International Financial Reporting Standards.
 ASU 2014-09 is effective for fiscal years, and interim periods within those years, beginning after December 15, 2016.
 The Company is currently evaluating the impact of adopting ASU 2014-09.

 In June 2014, the FASB issued Accounting Standards Update No. 2014-10, Development Stage Entities (Topic 915): Elimination of Certain Financial Reporting Requirements, Including an Amendment to Variable Interest Entities Guidance in Topic 810, Consolidation ("ASU 2014-10").
 The amendments in ASU 2014-10 remove all incremental financial reporting requirements from U.S. GAAP for development stage entities, including the removal of Topic 915, Development Stage Entities, from the FASB Accounting Standards Codification®.
 ASU 2014-10 is effective for the first annual period beginning after December 15, 2014.
 The revised consolidation standards are effective one year later, in annual periods beginning after December 15, 2015.
-Early adoption is permitted.
-The Company is currently evaluating the impact of adopting ASU 2014-10.
+Early adoption is permitted and the Company adopted ASU 2014-10 in the third quarter of 2014 which consisted principally of removing Inception to date information on the Company's statements of operations, equity and cash flows as well as other inception to date disclosures in the notes to the consolidated financial statements.